Renewable Natural Resources, Regime Shift and Hysteresis

 Now consider the low fecundity problem where $x_0<x_p$.
-Assume that if a trajectory, $(x_t,h_t)$, reaches the tipping point $x_p$ at some time $T$, then the terminal payoff is $e^{-\rho T}V^*(x_p)$.
+Assume that if a trajectory, $(x(t),h(t))$, reaches the tipping point $x_p$ at some time $T$ then the planner gets ``terminal payoff,'' $e^{-\rho T}V^*(x_p)$.
 Beyond time $T$, the trajectory is assumed to follow the solution from \Cref{sec:constrained}.

-While it is always possible for the resource stock to reach $x_p$, it may not be optimal.
+While it is always feasible for the resource stock to reach $x_p$, it may not be optimal.
 Thus there are two candidate outcomes.
 In one outcome, high-fecundity is not attained and the resource stock converges to the low notional steady-state, $\hat{\underline x}$.
 In the second outcome, the resource stock increases until it reaches the tipping point, $x_p$, whereupon recruitment becomes high-fecundity at time $T$.

 The optimization problem for the latter type of outcome is: